 - the words Bee Fiction Submission in the subject line

-- no more than a short introductory line or paragraph citing the word count and genre of the story — NOTE: multiple paragraph queries for short fiction will not be read
+- no more than a short introductory line or paragraph citing the word count and genre of the story — NOTE: multiple paragraph queries for short fiction will not be read.
+You do not need to tell us about the inspiration for the story, which authors inspire you, what size shoes you wear, or anything else.

 - again, the word count of the story in the email and/or subject line